earlSt1/vtt-macro-folders/README.md

 ## Instructions
 If you have used my other module Compendium Folders, you will be familiar with how this module works.

+#### When you first run the module, it will place all macros into the Unassigned state
+Create a folder using the buttom at the bottom and start adding unassigned macros to it.

 Each folder has 3 icons.
 Starting from the right
 - The Gear icon allows you to edit the macros inside a folder.
 They are grouped by Assigned (already in folders) and Unassigned (not in folders).
 You can also Delete a folder through this dialog, which will delete all child folders and move all macros within to Unassigned
 - The Folder icon allows you to create a folder beneath the current folder.